New Course Descriptions and Prerequisites

 The Accelerated 2nd Degree BSN Program requires a minimum of 120 credits:

-- 60 in general education and nursing prerequisites earned prior to acceptance
+- 60 credits in general education and nursing prerequisites earned prior to acceptance

-- 60 in W. Cary Edwards School of Nursing credits
+- 60 credits in W. Cary Edwards School of Nursing credits

 General Education and Nursing Prerequisite Requirements

 The 60-credit requirement in general education and nursing prerequisites ensure all candidates have a broad background in the humanities, social sciences and natural sciences/mathematics, and a foundation for professional nursing requirements and graduate study.

 All general education and nursing prerequisite credits must be completed prior to acceptance to the program.
 In addition, all science prerequisites must have been taken within five years prior to the time of acceptance and reflect a grade of B or better for each course.
 General education and nursing prerequisites include:

 |General Education Requirements||Credits|